Xilinx/xup_vitis_network_example/README.md

 ### C/C++ host code support?

 Python host code in combination with the `pynq` package and JupyterLab as well as DASK provide the right environment to demonstrate the capabilities of this project.
-There is no current plan to support C/C++ host code at this point.
-However, we welcome any contribution in this area.
-You can find (partial) support for some of the kernels [here](https://github.com/Xilinx/HPC/tree/master/xans/sw/src).
+A minimalist C/C++ driver contributed from the community is available in the [host_xrt branch](https://github.com/Xilinx/xup_vitis_network_example/tree/host_xrt/host_xrt).
+We welcome any [contribution](https://github.com/Xilinx/xup_vitis_network_example/blob/host_xrt/CONTRIBUTING.md) to enhance the driver.
+You can also find (partial) support for some of the kernels [here](https://github.com/Xilinx/HPC/tree/master/xans/sw/src).

 ### How Can I contribute?